Flexiblefabric/Tien-Len/README.md

 This repository contains a simple command line implementation of the Vietnamese card game **Tiến Lên**.
-It comes with a Pygame graphical interface implemented in the `tienlen_gui` package and can be launched with `python -m tienlen_gui`.
+It comes with a Pygame graphical interface implemented in the `tienlen_gui` package.
+Launch it after installation with the `tien-len` command or run `python -m tienlen_gui.view` for development.

 This project requires **Python 3.10** or later.